m0nq/portfolio/GLOBAL_AI_RULES.md

            }
        ```

-    2. Follow mobile-first responsive design principles using Tailwind’s breakpoints (sm, md, lg, etc.) first before
+    3. Follow mobile-first responsive design principles using Tailwind's breakpoints (sm, md, lg, etc.) first before
        using custom breakpoint sizes.

 6. Always consider conventions used in a file or project, specifically: